Firms To Watch: Land use/zoning

 Principaux dossiers

-• Representing Vallco Property Owner LLC in its decade-long efforts to redevelop the 50-acre Vallco Mall in Cupertino into a new mixed-use town center that will include 2,669 residential units, 1.9 million square feet of office and over 200,000 square feet of retail.
-This was the first mixed-income project in the state to be approved under SB 35.
+• Representing Vallco Property Owner LLC in its decade-long efforts to redevelop the 50-acre Vallco Mall in Cupertino into a new mixed-use town center that will include 2,669 residential units, 1.9 million square feet of office, and over 200,000 square feet of retail.
+The Rise was the first mixed-income project in the state to be approved under SB 35, a new California law that greatly streamlined the approval process for qualifying housing projects.

 Cox, Castle & Nicholson